vmikk/phylonext_manual/docs/citations.md

 # Citations

+If you use PhyloNext pipeline for your analysis, please cite it using the following DOI: [10.5281/zenodo.7974081](https://zenodo.org/record/7974081)

 **Biodiverse**:
 Laffan SW, Lubarsky E, Rosauer DF (2010) Biodiverse, a tool for the spatial analysis of biological and related diversity.
 Ecography, 33: 643-647.
 [DOI: 10.1111/j.1600-0587.2010.06237.x](https://onlinelibrary.wiley.com/doi/10.1111/j.1600-0587.2010.06237.x)